Materials Science and Engineering, BSE

 Note: MEAM 110 Introduction to Mechanics can be taken with department permission.

-Highly recommended: MSE 430 Polymers and Biomaterials, MSE 465 Fabrication and Characterization of Micro and Nanostructured Devices, MSE 515 Mathematics for Materials Science, MSE 536 Electronic Properties of Materials MSE 545 Materials for Energy and Environmental Sustainability, MSE 555 Electrochemical Engineering of Materials or CHEM 241 Principles of Organic Chemistry.
+Highly recommended: MSE 430 Introduction to Polymers, MSE 465 Fabrication and Characterization of Micro and Nanostructured Materials, MSE 515 Mathematics for Materials Science, MSE 536 Electronic Properties of Materials MSE 545 Materials for Energy and Environmental Sustainability, MSE 555 Electrochemical Engineering of Materials or CHEM 241 Principles of Organic Chemistry.
 Approval by petition required to use EAS 545 Engineering Entrepreneurship I and EAS 546 Engineering Entrepreneurship II as a technical elective.

 The Social Science & Humanities Depth and Writing Requirement can be satisfied with the 7 total course units.